 Tuesday, January 7, 2014

-The degree of which my life centers around religion is mind-blowing.
-Take for example: I had an existential conversation over pizza bagels with my sister, a boy from my campus Hillel asked if I would lead a learning session because "you could draw a lot of people," I had to consult the grocery mashgiach because the Milk Chocolate Dunkin Hines Brownies were labeled OU, and my niece asked me what a soul is.
+The degree to which my life orbits religion is mind-blowing.
+Take for example: I had a religious existential conversation over pizza bagels with my sister, a boy from Hillel asked if I would lead a learning session because "you could draw a lot of people," I had to consult the grocery mashgiach because the Milk Chocolate Dunkin Hines Brownies were labeled OU pareve, and my niece asked me what a soul is.

 Prayer is supposed to be difficult.
 Sometimes it comes naturally, sometimes, it doesn't.